 Extreme care should be taken crossing any type of water.
 Water crossings should be avoided, if possible, and only be attempted when necessary in a safe, responsible manner.
-Only drive through areas which are designated and approved.
-Tread lightly and avoid damage to the environment.
-Know your vehicle's abilities and be able to recover it if something goes wrong.
-Never stop or shut a vehicle off when crossing deep water unless you ingested water into the engine air intake.
+You should only drive through areas which are designated and approved.
+You should tread lightly and avoid damage to the environment.
+You should know your vehicle's abilities and be able to recover it if something goes wrong.
+You should never stop or shut a vehicle off when crossing deep water unless you ingested water into the engine air intake.
 If the engine stalls, do not attempt to restart it.
 Determine if it has ingested water first.
 The key to any crossing is low and slow.
-Shift into FIRST gear (manual transmission), or DRIVE (automatic transmission), with the transfer case in the 4L position and proceed very slowly with a constant slow speed of {3 to 5 mph (5 to 8 km/h) maximum} and light throttle.
+Shift into FIRST gear (manual transmission), or DRIVE (automatic transmission), with the transfer case in the 4L position and proceed very slowly with a constant slow speed (3 to 5 mph {5 to 8 km/h} maximum) and light throttle.
 Keep the vehicle moving; do not try to accelerate through the crossing.
-After crossing any water higher than the bottom of the axle differentials, inspect all of the vehicle fluids for signs of water ingestion.
+After crossing any water higher than the bottom of the axle differentials, you should inspect all of the vehicle fluids for signs of water ingestion.